jrpotter/notebook/notes/c17/storage.md

 <!--ID: 1733242332420-->
 END%%

-## Storage-Class Specifiers
+## Storage Class Specifiers

-Storage-class specifiers are used to control an object's storage duration and an identifier's linkage.
+**Storage class specifiers** are used to control an object's storage duration and an identifier's linkage.
 There are six storage-class specifiers:

 * `typedef`
 	* Is called a "storage-class specifier" for syntactic convenience only.